 1st Brexit: Study shows Britain's original split from Europe

+In this June 9, 2016 file photo ferries come and go from the Port of Dover, in Dover, south east England.
 On a clear day, the coast of France is visible from Dover's famous white cliffs.
-A period of slow erosion, th... .

 Comments